kimruddock/pawelgrzybek.github.io/_drafts/2016-07-25-smooth-page-scroll-in-vanilla-javascript.md

 ## Wrap it up

 Let me know what do you think about my solution.
 I know that the [browser support](http://caniuse.com/#feat=requestanimationframe) isn't that amazing compared to jQuery solution.
 The compromise between browser support, bloating code and performance is the question that you need to answer yourself dependable of the project.
 I had a good fun building this script and even more enjoyable part is sharing it with you.
-Have a great day everyone!